jawaad-ahmad/dev-inf/README.md

 Wait for the VM to power itself down.
 This should take around TODO minutes.

-If desired, tail /var/log/syslog on the VM to monitor cloud-init progress.
+If desired, tail /var/log/cloud-init-output.log on the VM to monitor cloud-init progress.

 If there is any trouble, run the following to destroy and recreate the VM:

     host$ VBoxManage controlvm ${VM_NAME} poweroff; VBoxManage unregistervm ${VM_NAME} --delete; sleep 2; VBoxManage import "${EXPORTED_VMS}/vdi-base.ova" --vsys 0 --vmname ${VM_NAME} && VBoxManage storageattach ${VM_NAME} --storagectl "IDE" --port 0 --device 0 --type dvddrive --medium "${EXPORTED_VMS}/cloud-init-seed.iso" && VBoxManage startvm ${VM_NAME}

 Note that the command above will power down the VM hard.
+Ideally, it would be nicer to run something like sudo poweroff from inside the VM.
+If you get a DHCP lease, this might help to preserve your assigned IP address while troubleshooting depending on your router.

 Next Steps